 BA in International and European Studies, University of Piraeus, MS in Strategic Studies, University of Aberdeen, PhD in International Relations and Strategic Studies, University of Reading

 Dr. Nikolaos Lampas is an Assistant Professor in International Relations and European Studies at Deree – The American College of Greece.
-He is teaching courses in International Relations, Modern European History and Politics, and Global Markets and Politics.
+He is teaching courses in Theories of International Relations, Research Methods in International Relations, Foreign Policy, Global Markets and Politics, and Strategy.

 His research interests include American Foreign Policy, Migration, and Securitization.
 He is a member of the International Studies Association, the British International Studies Association, and the Hellenic Society of International Law and International Relations.
 He is a fellow of the Schusterman Center for Israeli Studies at Brandeis University.
 He was awarded a post-doctoral fellowship from the State Scholarship Foundation (IKY) for his research on “Causes of Prejudicial Attitudes towards Refugees: Evidence from Greece”.

 He has published one book, US and Rogue States: Iraq, Iran and North Korea (in Greek) and several articles in peer-reviewed journals such as Mediterranean Quarterly, Infinity Journal, Political Studies Review, Jean Monnet Papers on Political Economy, and Oxford Encyclopedia of International Studies